StarsAndTheSea/monkey-tester/README.md

 Results are transparent stats.
 No black-box signals, no buy/sell recommendations.

+I made this app to test out some strategies using historical data of stocks.
+There are only a few buying and selling indicators for now.
+If you want more, tell me and I can code it into the app or you can manually code it into indicators.py

 > **This is a hypothesis-testing tool, not a stock picker.
 Not financial advice.**

 ---